Day Trips and Travel Adventures: A walk on the wild side

 A large, new visitor’s center is being built on the property to replace the small modular building that has housed nature and photography classes for years.

-The Orlando Wetlands Festival will be held at the Orlando Wetlands Park from 9 a.m.-3 p.m., Feb.
-18, from 9 a.m.-3 p.m.
+The Orlando Wetlands Festival will be held at the Orlando Wetlands Park on Feb.
+18, from 9 a.m. to 3 p.m.
 The free event will include guided hikes and bus tours, live animals and presentations, demonstration trucks and equipment, kids’ activities, a native plant give-away, door prizes, and plenty of birding and photography opportunities.